 - The compact yet powerful Mavic Mini camera drone is the perfect creative companion, capturing your moments in a way that effortlessly elevates the ordinary

-- Weighing less than 0.55lbs / 250 grams, Mavic Mini is almost as light as the average smartphone.
+- Weighing less than 0.55lbs by 250 grams, Mavic Mini is almost as light as the average smartphone.
 In the United States and Canada, you can fly this camera drone without the need to register your drone with the government

 - Mavic Mini supports 12MP aerial photos and 2.7K HD videos.
 A 3-axis motorized gimbal provides superior camera stability and ensures clear, Ultra-smooth footage